Zimbabwean English

 Zimbabwean English (ZimE; en-ZIM; en-ZW) is a regional variety of English found in Zimbabwe.
 While the majority of Zimbabweans speak Shona (75%) and Ndebele (18%) as a first language, standard English is the primary language used in education, government, commerce and media in Zimbabwe, giving it an important role in society.
 About 90 percent of the population can speak English fluently or at a high level, and it is the native language of White Zimbabweans.

 Casual observers tend to have difficulty in placing the Zimbabwean accent, as it differs from those that are clearly from British, South African or other African Englishes; like other English dialects, the accent tends to vary between individuals based on education, class and ethnic background.
 To Americans, it sounds slightly British, while British speakers find the accent rather old-fashioned and either nasal or somewhat twangy or African-influenced depending on the background of the speaker.

 The Zimbabwean education system uses English beginning in grade 3.
-Of the languages used in Zimbabwe, it is used nationally and, as the sole official language, has the highest status in the country.
+Of the languages used in Zimbabwe, it is used nationally and has the highest status in the country.